 What is trademark infringement, you ask?
 Here's everything you need to know.

-Trademarks ("trade mark" is the UK spelling) tell people:
+Trademarks ("trade mark" being the UK spelling) tell people:

 - The quality expected of the goods and services

 - That these goods and services are not made by competitors or that they originate from unofficial sources

 An example of how trademarks work: Nike

 For example; a pair of Nike trainers likely include a “swoosh”/”tick” mark on their design.
 This expresses to the buying public that: